McDonnell Douglas F-15 Eagle: Overview

 The F-15 has an all-metal semi-monocoque fuselage with a large-cantilever, shoulder-mounted wing.
 The wing planform of the F-15 suggests a modified cropped delta shape with a leading-edge sweepback angle of 45°.
 Ailerons and a simple high-lift flap are located on the trailing edge.
 No leading-edge maneuvering flaps are used.
-This complication was avoided by the combination of low wing loading and fixed leading-edge camber that varies with spanwise position along the wing.
-Airfoil thickness ratios vary from 6% at the root to 3% at the tip.
+This complication was avoided by the combination of low wing loading and fixed leading-edge conical camber that varies with spanwise position along the wing.
+Airfoil thickness ratios vary from 5.9% at the root to 3% at the tip.

-The empennage is of metal and composite construction, with twin aluminium/composite material honeycomb structure vertical stabilizers with boron-composite skin, resulting in an exceptionally thin tailplane and rudders.
-Composite horizontal all-moving tails outboard of the vertical stabilizers move independently to provide roll control in some flight maneuvers.
+The empennage is of metal and composite construction, with twin aluminum alloy/composite material honeycomb structure vertical stabilizers with boron-composite skin, resulting in an exceptionally thin tailplane and rudders.
+Composite horizontal all-moving tails outboard of the vertical stabilizers move independently to provide roll control in some flight maneuvers; the horizontal tails have a dogtooth notch to mitigate flutter.
 The F-15 has a spine-mounted air brake and retractable tricycle landing gear.
-It is powered by two Pratt & Whitney F100 axial compressor turbofan engines with afterburners, mounted side by side in the fuselage and fed by rectangular inlets with variable intake ramps.
+It is powered by two Pratt & Whitney F100 axial flow turbofan engines with afterburners, mounted side by side in the fuselage and fed by rectangular inlets with variable intake ramps.
 The cockpit is mounted high in the forward fuselage with a one-piece windscreen and large canopy for increased visibility and a 360° field of view for the pilot.
-The airframe began to incorporate advanced superplastically formed titanium components in the 1980s.
+The airframe consists of 37.3% aluminum, 29.2% honeycomb, 25.8% titanium, 5.5% steel, and 2% composites and fiberglass; the structure began to incorporate advanced superplastically formed titanium components in the 1980s.